-If you’re teaching AP biology, you have get your students ready for a challenging external assessment.
+If you’re teaching AP biology, you have to get your students ready for the AP exam.
 In many schools, you’ll be judged by your students’ performance.

-If you want to boost your students' learning, then try using our interactive tutorials.
+If you want to boost your students' learning, then try using our interactive AP Biology course.

 As much as we might try, there’s no way we can individually provide our students with the support they need.
 We have too many students, and the need is too great.
 That’s why I wrote these interactive tutorials.
 They cover almost the entire AP biology curriculum and most of a typical college biology curriculum.
 By using them, you can provide students with:

 Designed by a teacher who can support you in achieving biology success for your own students

 Glenn Wolkenfeld (Mr. W.) is California’s National Association of Biology Teachers 2020 Outstanding Biology Teacher of the Year.

 I’ve been teaching biology since 1987, and AP Bio since 1999.
 I’ve helped hundreds of students get a 4 or 5 on the AP exam.
 I’ve also trained hundreds of high school teachers in effective teaching techniques.

 The quizzes, flashcards, and interactive diagrams in the tutorials on SCIENCEMUSICVIDEOS.COM mirror the techniques I use in my classroom to guide my students toward success.
 I use these interactive tutorials with my own students.
 Over a hundred teachers are using them with thousands of students around the world.

 If it's an interactive AP Biology course,